-Determines whether the WEK starts the AFP2HTML Transform by using the shared library (DLL) or the EXE.
-By default, the WEK uses the shared library.
+Determines whether ODWEK starts the AFP2HTML Transform by using the shared library (DLL) or the executable (EXE).
+By default (0; zero), ODWEK uses the shared library.
 If you experience problems running the transform from the shared library, then set this parameter to 1 (one).